-The proposed bill amends the Code of West Virginia by introducing a new section, 18-5-52, which allows county boards of education to contract with independent contractors, referred to as West Virginia guardians.
-These guardians must be retired law enforcement officers, including former state troopers, deputy sheriffs, and municipal police officers, among others.
+The proposed bill amends the Code of West Virginia by introducing a new section, 18-5-52, which allows county boards of education to contract with independent contractors, referred to as West Virginia Guardians.
+These Guardians must be retired law enforcement personnel, including former state troopers, deputy sheriffs, state fire marshals, Department of Natural Resources police officers, municipal police officers, or federal law enforcement officers.
 The bill outlines the purpose of these contracts, which is to enhance public safety and security on school grounds.
-It specifies the qualifications required for guardians, including the need for a permit from the county sheriff, completion of various training programs, and adherence to specific apparel requirements to ensure they are identifiable while on duty.
+It specifies the qualifications required for these Guardians, including the need for a permit from the county sheriff, proof of training, and compliance with various legal and safety standards.

 Committee Substitute: 18-5-52